mcclatchy/docpub/readme.md

 ## Virtualenv/virtualenvwrapper

-Create an environment
+Create an environment with the path to your local Python3

-	mkvirtualenv docpub
+	mkvirtualenv --python=<your_path_to_python3> docpub

 ## Bash alias